makzan/PhoneGap-Course-Examples/README.md

-PhoneGap-Course-Examples
+PhoneGap and jQuery Mobile Course Examples
 ========================

-Example codes for PhoneGap course
+Example codes for PhoneGap and jQuery Mobile course.